CD Review: Guided Mindfulness Meditation Series 3 by Jon Kabat-Zinn

-If you’re an Accessible Psychology regular it will come as no surprise to you that I am familiar with the works of Jon Kabat-Zinn – the pioneer of mindfulness and the man responsible for bringing it into the mainstream medical arena.
+If you’re an Accessible Psychology regular it will come as no surprise to you that I’m a fan of Jon Kabat-Zinn – the pioneer of mindfulness and the man responsible for bringing it into the mainstream medical arena.

 Mindfulness is a form of meditation which has gained great medical recognition and is designed to cultivate an experience of living in the moment.
 However, to stop there would be to sell mindfulness short.
 It serves to both heighten our perceptions and teach us to appreciate and see our environment anew.
 Jon Kabat-Zinn describes mindfulness as ‘The awareness that emerges when we learn to pay attention in a particular way: on purpose, in the present moment and non-judgementally to things as they are.’